 propmale_obs <- custom_observation_process(naa, model_options)

-If users want to simply augment the current set of observations (as is being done in the above example), setting model_options$simulate_observations=FALSE is not strictly necesarry.
+If users want to simply augment the current set of observations (as is being done in the above example), setting model_options$simulate_observations=FALSE is not strictly necessary.

 For multiyear simulations, users will need to implement their own multiyear simulation framework with the custom observation model.
 See the “Multiyear Projections” page for additional information.